Dust-Evacuated Zones Near Massive Stars: Consequences of Dust Dynamics on Star-forming Regions: Results

 We emphasize to the readers that this model is intentionally simplistic, designed to offer qualitative physical insight into the relevant parameters for this process.
 The model does not incorporate detailed models of accretion, density profiles of dust and/or gas, an accurate description of the object's luminosity, or turbulence in the accretion flow, among other factors, all of which are expected to vary spatially and temporally as the star evolves.
 An additional point worth highlighting is that the ratio does not need to exceed 1 for the ADG ratio to be lower than the DTG ratio of the cloud; even modest values of outward dust drift relative to gas inflow would lead to reduced dust accretion.

 We present a test of this hypothesis in Figure \ref{fig:v_scatter}, where we use the full expression for $\ts$ from Equation \ref{eq:ts} to account for the subsonic and supersonic limits.
 On the left, we show the mean dust drift velocity, calculated as the mean radial velocity of dust relative to a nearby sink subtracted from the mean radial velocity of the gas computed for a discretized 3D grid.
 This is denoted as $\langle v_{\rm dust}\rangle - \langle v_{\rm gas}\rangle \equiv \driftvelmag$, and the value is then normalized to the local sound speed at the position of the shell.
-Additionally, each data point is color-coded based on the mean stellar accretion rate, averaged over approximately 1 million years.
 We analyze the relationship between these parameters and the value of $L_\star/n_{\rm H} r^2$ within the grid element.

 As expected from the simple relationship described in Equation \ref{eq:rad} plotted in the dashed black line, the dust drift velocity is proportional to $L_\star/n_{\rm H} r^2$, maintaining this proportionality until $\driftvelmag/c_s \sim 1$.
 Beyond this point, as the flow transitions to the supersonic regime, the correlation transitions to a square root relationship with $L_\star/n_{\rm H} r^2$.
 We extend this assessment by examining the relationship between mean dust drift velocity and the mass of the central sink particle.
 Similarly, $\driftvelmag$ positively correlates with the star's mass, or in other words, with the time-integrated accretion rate, which, in turn, is associated with the integrated luminosity of the sink.
-Additionally, we observe a correlation with the time-averaged sink accretion rate, where periods of high accretion are associated with elevated dust drift velocities and a higher value of $L_\star/n_{\rm H} r^2$.
-This correlation is expected since it corresponds to increased luminosity and a higher gas density in the vicinity of the star.